MicrosoftDocs/mesh-docs/mesh/Use/mesh-events-guide.md

 button again, then select **End** **broadcast**.

-![A screenshot of a video game Description automatically generated](../media/mesh-event-producer-guide/image024.png)
+![A screenshot of a video game Description automatically generated](../media/mesh-event-producer-guide/image025.png)

 > [!NOTE]
 > If your event is not Provisioned for broadcasting, you'll receive a pop-up that says "Unable to Start Broadcast.
 Your event must be provisioned to enable broadcasting.
-Please provision your event to proceed."*
+Please provision your event to proceed."
+>

-*The admin who provisions the event must exit the event to provision again.*
+> *The admin who provisions the event **must exit the event to provision again**.*

 When broadcasting, other participants will see a broadcasting icon next to your nametag above your Avatar.

-![A screenshot of a video game Description automatically generated](../media/mesh-event-producer-guide/image025.png)
+![A screenshot of a video game Description automatically generated](../media/mesh-event-producer-guide/image026.png)

 #### Troubleshooting broadcasting